fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 To render a doughnut chart in 3D, change the value of the `type` attribute from `doughnut2D` to `doughnut3D`.
 The rest of the data structure remains the same.

-For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=doughnut3d) page of multi-series doughnut 3D chart.
+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=doughnut3d) page of the doughnut 3D chart.

 A doughnut chart in 3D looks like :